Elinor Florence, Author

 Much to his dismay, when we sat down at the breakfast table, our host presented him with two entire smoked haddock — along with his fried eggs and toast on a separate plate.
 My husband manfully managed to finish one of them, but he refused to touch smoked fish for the rest of the trip.

-And here’s a recommendation if you are in Arbroath — we found our Swiss hosts, who recently purchased Brucefield Boutique B&B, to be delightful.
+And here’s a recommendation if you are in Arbroath.
+We found our Swiss hosts, who recently purchased Brucefield Boutique B&B, to be delightful.
 The place is just one block away from a fantastic seaside cliff walk.

 * * * * *